Detoxifying in a Toxic World: How to Combat Environmental Toxins

 Today, the connection between toxins and chronic diseases remains a crucial issue in toxicology.
 As conditions such as autism, asthma, and cancer skyrocket, many have discovered a link to the drastic increase in environmental toxins.
 Extreme exposure to vinyl chloride, nitrates, and toxic solvents have all shown connections to these conditions.
 Additionally, the increased risk of hormonal imbalances and infertility could stem from exposure to harsh and unregulated toxins, particularly through toxins in food.

 Toxicity is no longer an isolated issue.
-Though higher levels of toxic chemicals are found in certain at-risk populations, such as mechanics, farmers, and textile workers, nearly all Americans have some level of toxicity in their body.
+Though higher levels of toxic chemicals are found in certain at-risk populations, such as mechanics, farmers, and textile workers, nearly all Americans have some level of toxicity in their bodies.
 One highly prominent toxin, glyphosate, has a widespread influence with potentially drastic side effects.

 Glyphosate has been widely used as a pesticide since 1974.
 It’s a common ingredient in herbicides.
 Most famously, it’s an active component in the popular at-home and industrial herbicide, Roundup.
 Nineteen billion pounds have been applied worldwide.
-Glyphosate is, therefore, a common component in food, and has been repeatedly detected in drinking water.
+Glyphosate is, therefore, a common component in food and has been repeatedly detected in drinking water.
 In a 2022 study conducted by the Centers for Disease Control and Prevention (CDC) using data from the 2014 National Health and Nutrition Examination Survey, over 80% of the sample size had detectable levels of glyphosate in their urine.

 The toxic effects of glyphosate are still coming to light.
 High doses of glyphosate have been known to cause vomiting, coma, low blood pressure, and even fatalities in cases of extreme ingestion.
 However, available research suggests that, even at regulatory levels, glyphosate acts as a powerful chelator, damaging antibiotic and mitochondrial toxin with carcinogenic effects.

 A potent chelator, glyphosate affects the availability of essential nutrients in food.
 Additional adverse effects include the transportation of heavy metals such as mercury, nickel, and aluminum throughout the body.
 As glyphosate is non-polar, it can transport these heavy metals across the blood/brain barrier.
-Many speculate that glyphosate’s chelating effect is partially responsible for the increase of learning disabilities such as ADHD.
+Many speculate that glyphosate’s chelating effect is partially responsible for the increase in learning disabilities such as ADHD.

 Glyphosate’s powerful antibiotic properties have far-reaching long-term consequences.
 Glyphosate decreases both beneficial and damaging bacteria in the human microbiome.
 Gastrointestinal issues and inflammatory conditions have been linked to gut dysbiosis caused by glyphosate’s antibiotic effects.
 In particular, this may be related to the sharp increase in food sensitivities and allergies.